Paul781/data-eng-tech-assessment/file-to-file-beam/README.md

   * `make test`
 * Create jar file
   * `make jar`
 * Run beam App by direct runner.
-This main class will use side input.
+This main class `SideinputPipeline` will use side input.
   * `make run-local-sideinput`

 * Run beam App by direct runner.
-This main class will use CoGroupByKey.
+This main class `CoGroupByKeyPipeline` will use CoGroupByKey.
   * `make run-local-cogroupbykey`

 * Run beam App by Flink runner.
 This main class will use side input.